Construction RFI Meaning and Template

 What we cover:

-What is a Request for Information (RFI) in Construction?
+RFI Meaning: What is a Request for Information (RFI) in Construction?

-A request for information (RFI) is a formal process for collecting information that is needed to ensure the success of a construction project.
+A construction request for information (RFI) is a formal process for collecting information that is needed to ensure the success of a construction project.
 During the construction planning process, it's possible that some of the documents like the contract, specification, or drawings may be missing some crucial context or details.
 As a result, this construction management process helps avoid any gaps or ambiguities early in the process so they don't become a problem later.

 How Is a Construction RFI Different from an RFP, RFQ, or RFT?

-RFI, RFP, RFQ, and RFT, with so many “R’s” it can get difficult to remember which is which and how they are different.
+RFI, RFP, RFQ, and RFT – with so many “R’s” it can get difficult to remember which is which and how they are different.
 In order to understand the difference between these four basic requests, let’s take a look at the definitions of the other three procurement terms:

 • Request for Proposal (RFP): A request for proposal in construction is a formal document that usually originates from the project owner and outlines the requirements for a certain project in order to invite contractors to submit proposals to win the business.
+RFPs help teams to compare vendors based on specific criteria.

 • Request for Quotation (RFQ): An RFQ gives vendors the option to bid on projects.
 The RFQ business process allows companies or individuals to request quotes from vendors on specific items or services.
+In short, RFQs help define the evaluation criteria for selecting vendors.

 • Request for Tender (RFT): An opportunity for potential suppliers to submit an offer to supply goods or services against a detailed tender.